Ella-1/Promptopia/README.md

-A Web app where a user can shera AI prompt
+A Web app where a user can share AI prompt